-When looking for towns with short commute to NYC, you need to consider the total door to door commute.
+When looking for towns with a short commute to NYC, you need to consider the total door-to-door commute.
 It may be less than 35 minutes from your closest Metro-North train station but when you add in the drive time and parking, your overall commute time will increase.

 Availability of Parking at the Train Station

 Another consideration is the availability of parking at the train station.
-When trying to decide on Westchester towns with short commute to NYC, it’s important to research the parking situation.
+When trying to decide on Westchester towns with short commutes to NYC, it’s important to research the train station parking situation.